Sarra-Chouk/Parallel-and-Distributed-Computing/README.md

 ##### `Distribution using 1 machine:`

-- **Execution time:** 4.41 seconds
+- **Execution time:** 10.37 seconds

-- **Speedup:** 5.68
+- **Speedup:** 5.93

-- **Efficiency:** 95%
+- **Efficiency:** 99%

 ##### `Distribution using 2 machines:`

-- **Execution time:** 4.29 seconds
+- **Execution time:**  seconds

-- **Speedup:** 5.83

-- **Efficiency:** 97%

 #### `Performance Analysis:`

-- The distributed version on a single machine was significantly faster than the sequential version a 5.68 speedup and a 95% efficiency.
+- The distributed version on a single machine was significantly faster than the sequential version a 5.93 speedup and a 99% efficiency.

-- Running across two machines further reduced execution time, achieving a 5.83 speedup and a 97% efficiency.
+- Running across two machines further reduced execution time to seconds.

-- Distributing the Genetic Algorithm across multiple machines effectively optimized performance.
+- This confirms that distributing the Genetic Algorithm effectively optimized performance.

+---

+## **Extended Version Conclusions**

+#### `Extended Approach:`

+- The distributed implementation was reused by adapting it to load the larger dataset **(city_distances_extended.csv)** and executed using the command `mpirun -n 6 python main.py --mpi-extended`.

+#### `Performance Metrics:`

+- **Execution time:** 12.07 seconds

+- **Speedup:** 5.09

+- **Efficiency:** 85%

+#### `Performance Analysis:`

+- The extended version demonstrated strong scalability and effective parallel utilization even with a larger dataset, achieving a speedup of 5.09 and an efficiency of 85%.

+#### `How can we add more cars to the problem?`

+- To add more cars, we would change the solution representation so that each individual is a set of routes—one route per car—instead of a single route.
+The fitness function would then calculate the total distance by summing the distances of all these routes, while ensuring that every city is visited exactly once across all cars.
+Additionally, the genetic operators (like crossover and mutation) would need to be adjusted to work with this multi-route structure, ensuring that the offspring remain valid.
+Essentially, this transforms the problem from a Traveling Salesman Problem (TSP) into a Vehicle Routing Problem (VRP).